 Washington D.C. is a beautiful place to visit during the holiday season.
 And at the heart of it all is the Omni Shoreham Hotel, the proud sponsor of the Special Olympics Night of Trees Auction Gala.
-For the 33rd year, this annual event features 18 trees lining the east and west Promenades for the three weeks leading up to the event and kicking off the holiday season.
 The trees are decorated by more than 20 volunteers and auctioned off as part of the fundraiser.

-The atmosphere is magical and perfect for family photos, before or after the Thanksgiving feast, by professional photographers for a suggested donation of $20 to benefit the Special Olympics.
+The atmosphere is magical and perfect for family photos by professional photographers for a suggested donation to benefit the Special Olympics.
 If you’re interested in one of these beautiful trees, you can bid on them for ten days, starting on Thanksgiving Eve.
 It’s truly a memorable time, and all for such a great cause.

 Learn more about the holiday season at Omni Shoreham Hotel.

 Omni La Mansión del RioOmni La Mansión del Rio is right on the River Walk, the perfect location to see the holiday lights.

 San Antonio is a festive city any time of year, but there’s something truly spectacular about the holiday season.
 Maybe it has something to do with the chill in the air or the anticipation of a grand Thanksgiving feast.
 Of course, it could be the countless decorative lights transforming the famous River Walk into a brilliant holiday wonderland.
 Whatever it is, Omni La Mansión del Rio puts you right in the center of all the holiday festivities.